vihir/vihir/README.md

 - 👋 Hi, I’m @vihir
-- 👀 I’m interested in all things CNCF and web development using vue.js and node.js
+- 👀 I’m interested in all things CNCF, web development using ionic, vue and node
-- 🌱 I’m currently learning 5G Network
+- 🌱 I’m currently learning Mobile Core Networks
 - 💞️ I’m looking to collaborate on web development
 - 📫 How to reach me https://au.linkedin.com/in/vihir-kalatharan-2753308a